Expense Management Tips for CFOs and Controllers

 4. Use the technology available to you

-Technology platforms designed for corporate expense management make it easy and efficient to upload receipts right away, clear the way for faster reimbursement with built-in parameters that eliminate the need for most pre-approvals, and provide clear step-by-step instructions for users.
+Technology platforms designed for corporate expense management streamline this process.
+They make it easy and efficient to upload receipts right away, clearing the way for faster reimbursement with built-in parameters that eliminate the need for most pre-approvals and provide clear step-by-step instructions for users.
 Travelers can take pictures of receipts rather than collecting stacks of little papers and automatically organize them into an expense report that goes directly to the right person for approval and reimbursement.

 - Assured accuracy and completeness of data